cmccarthy1/docs/docs/ml/toolkit/clustering/algos.md

 ### `.ml.clust.cure`

 CURE clustering is a technique used to deal with datasets containing outliers and clusters of varying sizes and shapes.
 Each cluster is represented by a specified number of representative points.
-These points are chosen by taking the the most scattered points in each cluster and shrinking them towards the cluster centre by a fixed amount, known as the compression.
+These points are chosen by taking the the most scattered points in each cluster and shrinking them towards the cluster center by a fixed amount, known as the compression.

 Syntax: `.ml.clust.cure[data;df;k;n;c]`